This violet oil, extracted from violet leaves and flowers of wild violets, offers numerous skin benefits and potential relief for insomnia.

 Sweet almond oil protects the skin against potential UV damage.

-The best way to select your carrier oil is to know what type of skin do you have and what for are you going to use the oil later.
-This guide might help you to select the right carrier oil for your skin
+The best way to select your carrier oil is to know what skin type you have and what oil you should use later.
+This guide might help you to choose the right carrier oil for your skin.

 How to make violet oil

 Start with collecting violets on a sunny, dry day.
-Don’t wash the violets, instead chose a place where plants are not close to roads or dirty pathways, mechanically remove any dirtiness and let them sit for 1 day to get rid of extra moisture.
+Don’t wash the violets; instead, choose a place where plants are not close to roads or dirty pathways, mechanically remove any dirtiness, and let them pat dry for one day to get rid of extra moisture.

 Using a sterile jar, gently place semi-dried flowers and leaves in it.

-You don’t need any additional or specific equipment for this simple process infusion however it is time-consuming as you need to wait for your violet oil at least 1 month.
-If you want to speed up the process you can do it faster with double boiler method.
-Using a double boiler method.
-Place the jar with herbs and carrier oil in a double boiler and slowly bring it to simmer.
-Use a thermometer to check the temperature as it should not exceed 60 degrees.
+You don’t need any additional or specific equipment for this simple process infusion; however, it is time-consuming as you must wait for your violet oil for at least one month.
+If you want to speed up the process, you can do it faster with the double boiler method.
+You are using a double boiler method or water bath.
+Place the jar with herbs and carrier oil in a double boiler and slowly bring it to a simmer.
+Use a thermometer to check the temperature, as it should not exceed 60 degrees.
 Let it simmer for 5-6 hours.
-Then remove the oil, add additional flowers and violet leaves and repeat the process till you will get your desired color and scent.
-But at least 3 times.
+Then remove the oil, add flowers and violet leaves, and repeat the process until you get your desired color and scent.
+But at least three times.

 How to make violet oil